Which contacts are required and why?

 What is the role of the main contact?

 A named contact is required as the key person who is able to handle and act on communications regarding ORCID at your institution and who can be relied on to respond.
 The main contact represents the consortium member (the institution) in matters relating to licensing responsibilities and membership privileges (like voting) and is able to act on behalf of the consortium member.
+In Self Service this contact is labelled as Main relationship contact (OFFICIAL)

 The main contact will receive official correspondence from ORCID and Jisc.
 This includes the monthly newsletter from ORCID (containing links to the institution’s statistics); any important announcements from ORCID e.g. relating to security or service issues; event invitations from Jisc; notifications of any new initiatives or service changes from both Jisc and ORCID.